RandomcodeDev/purpl-engine/FalseKing.md

   Windows, since the GDKX is only a superset of the GDK and Xbox is just a subset of Windows
-- Nintendo Switch support is planned, and its successor should the rumoured Switch 2 be available for development
+- Nintendo Switch support is planned, and its successor should the rumoured Switch 2 be available for development in time
 - PlayStation 5 support is planned

 ## Rough timeline